Written by Karen Vieira, PhD MSM

 By restoring collagen, Radiesse is able to improve the appearance of skin, and reduce facial lines and wrinkles.

-Some common areas treated with Radiesse include:
+Some of the more common uses of Radiesse include:

-- Add Volume to hollowing temples
+- Adding volume to sunken temples

 - Non-surgical nose reshaping

 - Lifting, volumizing, and contouring cheeks

 - Smoothing nasolabial folds (the “smile lines” running from the nose to the corners of the mouth)